nikhilans/team-mind-worldbankdata/README.md

 <h2> :clipboard: Objectives</h2>

 <p>1.
-Correlation between Expenditure on education as % of total government expenditure (%) and youth/adult literacy rate for countries with similar GDP per capita PPP.</p>
+Correlation between youth/adult literacy rate for countries with similar GDP per capita PPP. </br>
+Expenditure on education as % of total government expenditure (%) across different countries. </p>

 <p>2.
 How does India compare to it's neighboring countries with respect to Gross Enrolment Ratio.</p>